How to write an essay fast (even the night before)

 Now that the argument exists, the introduction writes itself: state the question, state your thesis, sketch the road ahead.
 The conclusion restates what you showed and why it matters, without introducing anything new.
 Both are short.
 Doing them last is the single biggest time-saver in this whole plan.

 Read the whole thing once for argument: does each paragraph earn its place, does the thesis hold?
 Then read once for surface: typos, citation formatting, the assignment's word count and required sources.
-Reading it aloud catches more than your eyes will at this hour.
+Reading it aloud catches more than your eyes will at this hour, and keeping the two passes separate, argument then surface, is the habit the UNC Chapel Hill Writing Center recommends for exactly this.
 Then stop, because a rested submit beats an over-tinkered one.

 How to draft without freezing